People's Movement (Lebanon): Najah Wakim and the Foundation of the Party

 Najah Wakim is an Orthodox lawyer who was elected a member of parliament in 1972 at the age of twenty-six.
 He was a vocal critic of Rafik Hariri and strongly identified with the policies of Gamal Nasser.
 Wakim himself strongly believes in secularism, and his party evolved to bolster a non-sectarian style of government, contrary to the current government in Lebanon.
 A group of pan-Arab leftists including Wakim established the People's Movement as a result of the growing dissatisfaction with the current Lebanese government and foreign affairs.

 The We Want Accountability Campaign

-The People's Movement is notably tied to a political campaign called the "We Want Accountability" campaign.
+The People's Movement is tied to a political campaign called the "We Want Accountability" campaign.
 This campaign evolved out of the You Stink campaign in Lebanon, formed to fight the growing corruption in the government and the buildup of trash.
 The We Want Accountability campaign has recently carried out three protests.
 The first was in May 2016 outside the Central Inspection Department in Beirut.
 They protested corruption in the government and embezzlement of public governmental funds.
 The second rally was held in June 2016, protesting the privatization of Lebanon's last public beach in front of Beirut Municipality.
 The demonstration succeeded and the beach remains public to this day.
 The third and most recent protest occurred in September 2016.
 Protesters blocked the Grand Serail, rallying against political corruption.